GNA University B.Tech Admissions 2025

 Electronic Devices | Semiconductor Electronics: Materials, Devices and Simple Circuits |

 Candidates can access the IMU CET Syllabus PDF to review the topics covered in Chemistry.
-IMU CET Chemistry syllabus comprises topics such as Solutions, Electrochemistry, Surface Chemistry, p - Block Elements, Biomolecules, and more.
+IMU CET Chemistry syllabus will include topics such as Solutions, Electrochemistry, Surface Chemistry, p - Block Elements, Biomolecules, and more.
 Check the table for IMU CET Chemistry syllabus.

 Units | Chapters |